 S. F. Chronicle PageMaster review (March 19, 1998)

 This graph shows the number of distinct users of MykoWeb per month from 2003 to 2005.
 Multiple uses of MykoWeb by the same user during the same month will only show up as one "hit".
 MykoWeb has averaged over 45,000 unique visitors per month at that time.
-MykoWeb is now averaging close to 90,000 hits per month.
+MykoWeb is now averaging over to 100,000 hits per month.